History of T-Shirts

 It was in the ’20s that fashion began to enter the modern era; women finally began to abandon the super restricting fashions of the past, such as overly tight corsets, impractical skirts, and layers upon layers.
 Comfort became a key factor in clothing, and separates (known as ‘co-ords’ today) grew in popularity as they allowed women to mix and match outfits whilst still owning fewer items.
 Coco Chanel began using jersey knit to create women’s garments as early as 1916.
 Although they weren’t technically t-shirts, to begin with, there were plenty of knit tops in classic t-shirt shapes by the ’20s.
 Boat neck versions of knit tops were commonly seen for sportswear or on the beach in the second half of the era.
 Design your own t-shirt for women and matching leggings to create modern ‘separates’.

 Practicality Over Aesthetics

 During the war, it wasn’t just men who needed practical clothing.
 As women went to work, safe clothing was a necessity to prevent garments from snagging in the machinery and becoming a hazard.
 Women began to wear men’s trousers to work in factories, and these were generally paired with a top that resembled a classic t-shirt – even if it wasn’t necessary labelled that way at the time.
 This led to trends such as high-waisted trouser suits which were made popular by Katherine Hepburn.

-Around the mid 40s, short-sleeved jumper style tops made an appearance, which were intended to be worn under playsuits or with dungarees.
+Around the mid-40s, the short-sleeved jumper style top made an appearance, which was intended to be worn under playsuits or with dungarees.
 The ingredients for the t-shirt as we know it today were there, although you wouldn’t have commonly seen grown women wearing these things on the street for many years to come.
 These garments were still predominantly for practical use, whether it was for work, chores, or gym class at school.